IEEE-NITK/OPTICharge/README.md

 [![Tech_Used](https://skills.thijs.gg/icons?i=py)](https://skills.thijs.gg)

 ## Literature Survey

+### Reinforcement Learning:

+Reinforcement learning is a branch of machine learning that deals with decision-making processes where an agent learns to make sequential decisions by interacting with its environment.
+This section provides an overview of RL fundamentals, emphasizing key concepts such as state, action, reward, and the learning process through exploration and exploitation.

+* Agent: The entity that makes decisions and takes actions within an environment.
+    Role: The agent learns to perform tasks or achieve goals by interacting with the environment
+* Environment: The external system or context in which the agent operates.
+    Role: The environment provides feedback to the agent based on its actions and influences the state transitions
+* State: A representation of the current situation or configuration of the environment.
+    Role: States are crucial for decision-making, as they determine the information available to the agent at a given moment.
+* Action:  The set of possible moves or decisions that an agent can take in a particular state.
+    Role: Actions influence the state transitions and, consequently, the rewards received by the agent.
+* Policy: A strategy or mapping from states to actions, representing the agent's decision-making strategy.
+    Role: The policy guides the agent in choosing actions in different states to maximize expected cumulative rewards.
+* Reward:  A numerical signal provided by the environment as feedback for the agent's actions.
+    Role: Rewards serve as a reinforcement signal, guiding the agent to learn behaviors that lead to favorable outcomes.
+* Value function: A function that estimates the expected cumulative future rewards associated with being in a particular state or taking a specific action.
+    Role: Value functions help the agent evaluate the desirability of different states or actions, aiding in decision-making.
+* Q-Value function: The expected cumulative future rewards of taking a particular action in a given state.
+    Role: Q-values are crucial for determining the best action to take in a specific state and are often used in algorithms like Q-learning.

+### Battery System Optimization:

+Understanding the challenges associated with battery systems is essential for developing effective optimization strategies.
+This section examines common challenges, including battery degradation, charge/discharge control, and the impact of varying operating conditions on overall system performance.
+An overview of current battery management systems is provided, emphasizing the limitations and areas where improvements are needed.
+This section sets the stage for discussing how RL can be integrated into existing BMS to overcome these limitations and optimize battery operations.

 * Prevailing PPO Application: Proximal Policy Optimization (PPO) is a dominant choice for SOC and temperature management in Battery Management Systems (BMS) using Reinforcement Learning (RL).

 * Alternate RL Algorithms: Other RL algorithms like DQN and A2C have demonstrated potential in diverse control scenarios, suggesting potential applicability in BMS.